AllScotty/AllScotty/README.md

 ---

 ## 🎤 Speaking & publications
 Available on request — frequent speaker on cybersecurity operations, policy, and law.
-(Add event pages, slide links, or recordings here.)

 ---